Bankeybiharidassa/directus/docs/action_plan.md

 # Extension Implementation Plan

 This document summarizes the remaining work required to complete the Nucleus CRM extensions.
 Each module must be implemented and verified in isolation before moving on.
+The original CRM folder is now legacy; all features are being migrated to extensions.

 ## nucleus-auth
 - Integrate OAuth2 (Keycloak) fully.